 (b) an application under Prohibited Behaviour Orders Act 2010 for a prohibited behaviour order or to vary or cancel a prohibited behaviour order.

+(2) A person is not required to pay a fee in respect of a matter if —

+(a) a written law provides that the person is not required to pay a fee in respect of a matter of that type; or

+(b) the person has not reached 18 years of age on the day the fee would otherwise be payable.

 [Regulation 5 inserted in Gazette 27 Mar 2012 p.
-1507.]
+1507; amended in Gazette 14 Jun 2016 p.
+1912.]

 6. Some fees subject to conditions or must be waived